codemanticism/port16bit/README.md

 ### THE PORT PROGRAMMING LANGUAGE
+It only works on Windows, I think.
+I made this a while ago.

 A very lightweight interpreted language designed to be run by my own runtime which has a less than 2KB of data.
 It is designed also to be efficient and to have the same level of control as languagse like C, C++ or Rust and yet be interpreted.
 I originally wanted to make this language as the language for a software that could dectect what your code is doing because inductive reasoning.
 It is supposed to extended thru extensions, libraries and dialects.
 I implemented it myself in C++ in less than a month working a lot on this language.